Conquest of Santarém: Fall of Santarém

 On the night of 14 March, King Afonso and his army arrived at Santarém and hid ladders in the fields.
 Before dawn the next morning, 25 knights scaled the walls, killed the Moorish sentries and forced their way to the gate, allowing the main Portuguese army to enter the city.
 Awakened by the screams of their sentries, the Moors ran from all sides to face the Portuguese attackers in the streets, offering very strong resistance, but ended up being defeated and slaughtered.

 By morning the conquest was already complete and Santarém became part of the recently formed Kingdom of Portugal.

 One of the attacking knights was Mem Moniz de Gandarei (grandfather of Portuguese politician Martim Machado Pires), who was said to have broken down the city doors with an axe.

 Aftermath

 After the conquest of Santarém, Afonso I of Portugal turned his attention to the important Moorish city of Lisbon, which he would conquer in October with the help of a crusader fleet of the Second Crusade who stopped in Portugal while on course to the Holy Land.

 The earliest and most detailed source for the conquest of Santarém is the De expugnatione Scalabis.

+In José Saramago's 1998 novel, The History of the Siege of Lisbon, the character Mogueime participates in a fictionalized version of the Conquest of Santarém, and is credited with hoisting Mem Ramirez on his shoulders while climbing over the wall.
+A point of discussion in the book is who climbed on whose shoulders, as a commentary on class.